 It is possible that more than one party holds some responsibility for the accident.
 How is a victim to know who should be held accountable?
 A skilled attorney can help victims examine the details of their case and decide how best to move forward.
 Experienced injury attorneys have pursued these claims in the past, and they understand what is necessary to mount a successful case.
 In truck accident cases, this is especially important.

 In some cases, the responsible parties will try to shift blame onto others, sometimes even including the victim.
 As a general rule, companies are responsible for the behavior of employees, but not those whom they hire as independent contractors.
 Additionally, the company can only be held liable if the employee was operating within the scope of the job and if the act was not intentionally done against a specific person.
 So, determining and proving the relationship between the trucking company and the driver can be critical.

 The other parties may also try to point fingers: the manufacturer blames the driver for lack of maintenance, or the cargo company claims the trucking company affected the way the cargo was secured.
 Sorting through every version of events can be time consuming and frustrating.

 Finally, the state of Georgia follows the rules of comparative negligence.
 In short, if the courts determine that the victim holds some degree of accountability for the accident, it could affect any settlement or judgment awarded.
 All these factors will determine just who can and should be held responsible for an accident and for the injuries of the victim.

 At Rechtman & Spevak, we’ve worked with accident victims to successfully pursue justice and fair compensation for their injuries, and we may be able to help if you or someone you love has been hurt in a truck accident.
-Call our truck accident lawyers at 888-522-7798 to learn more about your rights and schedule a free, no-obligation consultation today.
+Call our truck accident lawyers to learn more about your rights and schedule a free, no-obligation consultation today.